-A number of methods were employed in the process of this data collection and these are as laid down below:
+A number of methods were employed in the process of this data collection and these are as laid down below.

-(a) INTERVIEW:
+a) INTERVIEW:

-The interview method was employed in a way that I had one on one talk with a considerable number of prisoners who explained situations related to their well being and their experience behind bars.
-I also interviewed the welfare and rehabilitation officer, Madam Akoli Stella on the plans for a proper welfare of these prisoners and she went on to explain the endeavors on the part of the Government to improve the living and the health conditions of the prisoners.
+The interview was employed in a way that I had one on one talk with a considerable number of prisoners who explained situations related to their well being and being their experience behind bars.
+I also interviewed the welfare and rehabilitation offer, Madam Kanyango Martha on the plans for a proper welfare of those prisoners and she went on explaining the endeavors on the part of the government to improve the living and health conditions of the prisoners.